jython/book/chapter19.rst

-Note that, if we weren't talking about testing, we may have thought that the docstring of ``is_even()`` is just normal documentation, in which the convention of using the interpreter prompt to mark examples and output was adopted (also note also that irrelevant stack trace has been striped of in the exception example).
+Note that, if we weren't talking about testing, we may have thought that the docstring of ``is_even()`` is just normal documentation, in which the convention of using the interpreter prompt to mark example expressions and their outputs was adopted (also note also that irrelevant stack trace has been striped of in the exception example).
 After all, in many cases we use examples as part of the documentation.
 Take a look at Java's ``SimpleDateFormat`` documentation located in http://java.sun.com/javase/6/docs/api/java/text/SimpleDateFormat.html and you will spot fragments like: